sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/parameters.md

 # Configuration Parameters

 {: warning}
-Please modify the parameters with caution, as they can affect the behavior of the SidecarT board.
+Please modify the parameters with caution, as they can affect the behavior of the SidecarTridge Multi-device board.
 Read the [User Guide](/sidecartridge-multidevice/userguide/) section for more information.

 | Parameter            | Type      | Description                                            | Released | Default                              |
 |:---------------------|:----------|:-------------------------------------------------------|:---------|:-------------------------------------|